RandomDataProject/randomdata.sh/README.md

 What you will learn:
  * Why hardware random generator are better than software one.
  * How to get your first random numbers.
- * How to use it in your application.
  * How to check your quota.

 ## Why using a hardware random generator is better?